projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 -  **Host Physical Address (HPA)**: the native physical address space, and
 -  **Host Virtual Address (HVA)**: the native virtual address space based on a MMU.
-A page table is used to translate between HPA and HVA spaces.
+A page table is used to translate from HVA to HPA spaces.

 From the Guest OS running on a hypervisor there are: